Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Ride a Jeepney

-Due to the fact that they are the cheapest way to travel, the jeepney is the most popular form of public transportation in the country.
-They can be quite crowded especially during the rush hour but it has become an enduring symbol of the Filipino spirit.
+Because they are the cheapest way to travel, the jeepney is the country’s most popular form of public transportation.
+They can be pretty crowded, especially during the rush hour, but it has become an enduring symbol of the Filipino spirit.
 No trip to the Philippines will ever be complete without a ride on one of these vehicles.

 Grand Jeepney Parade